clockworklabs/spacetime-docs/docs/sdks/typescript/index.md

 }
 ```

-Chain a call to `.onConnect(callback)` to your builder to register a callback to run when your new `DbConnection` successfully initiates its connection to the remote module.
+Chain a call to `.onConnect(callback)` to your builder to register a callback to run when your new `DbConnection` successfully initiates its connection to the remote database.
 The callback accepts three arguments: a reference to the `DbConnection`, the `Identity` by which SpacetimeDB identifies this connection, and a private access token which can be saved and later passed to [`withToken`](#method-withtoken) to authenticate the same user in future connections.

 #### Callback `onConnectError`